 These require a CPDT-KA certified trainer or a veterinary behaviorist (DACVB):

-| Behavior | Why It's Concerning | What Happens Without Intervention |
+| Behavior | Why It's Concerning |

-| Aggression toward people (growling, snapping, biting) | This can escalate without intervention | Bites create legal liability; behavior becomes more rehearsed and harder to change |
+| Aggression toward people (growling, snapping, biting) | Can escalate without intervention; creates legal liability |

-| Resource guarding that's getting worse | Adolescence can intensify guarding | Guarding generalizes to more items and locations; risk of serious bites increases |
+| Resource guarding that is getting worse | Adolescence can intensify guarding; risk of serious bites increases |

-| Extreme fear that doesn't improve after 3-4 weeks | Prolonged fear can become generalized anxiety disorder | Fear spreads to related stimuli; quality of life deteriorates |
+| Extreme fear that does not improve after 3-4 weeks | Prolonged fear can develop into generalized anxiety disorder |

-| Inability to settle even after adequate exercise and enrichment | Could indicate compulsive behavior or underlying anxiety | Compulsive behaviors become more entrenched; may require medication |
+| Inability to settle even after adequate exercise and enrichment | Could indicate compulsive behavior or underlying anxiety |

 How to Survive (Practical Strategies That Actually Work)